 Former German Chancellor Helmut Kohl is very tall and heavy, but his Berlin bespoke tailor Volkmar Arnulf understood the need to tailor suits for him that made him look respectable, authoritative and statesmanlike.

-Just like with the larger patterns, it may be a good idea to opt for slightly larger flaps and buttons in order to keep a look proportional.
-However, this is something you will probably only get if you visit a bespoke tailor.
+Just like with the larger patterns, it may be a good idea to opt for slightly larger flaps and buttons in order to keep your look proportional and flattering.
+The same is true for the distance between the buttons.
+If they are too close together, your lapel is too long, and most people will think something is off even though they can’t point their finger on it.
+For a big guy, you want slightly larger distances between your buttons, especially if you are tall.
+However, this is something you will get if you visit a bespoke tailor.